lyons-zhang/lyons-zhang.github.io/_posts/2019-09-03-5G_NR_QC-LDPC_Encoding_Algorithm.md

 ---
-title: 5G NR QC-LDPC Encoder I
+title: 5G NR QC-LDPC Encoding Algorithm
 description:
 categories:
 ---

->  5G has been focused on structured LDPC codes known as quasi-cyclic low-density parity-check (QC-LDPC) codes, which exhibit advantages over other types of LDPC codes with respect to the hardware implementations of encoding and decoding using simple shift registers and logic circuits.
+>  3GPP 5G has been focused on structured LDPC codes known as quasi-cyclic low-density parity-check (QC-LDPC) codes, which exhibit advantages over other types of LDPC codes with respect to the hardware implementations of encoding and decoding using simple shift registers and logic circuits.

 ### **5G NR QC-LDPC**
 #### **Circulant Permutation Matrix**